 The emission factor for deforestation considers emissions from all five carbon pools.
 The gross EF is calculated as the sum of above-ground carbon (AGC), below-ground carbon (BGC), dead wood (DW), litter (L) and emissions from soil organic carbon (SOC).
 The net EF is obtained by subtracting from the gross EF the carbon stock in the post-deforestation land-use (See additional fixed data parameters).
 The carbon contents in the replacing landuses are also obtained from plot measurements and a single value is established per vegetation zone (so the same post-deforestation carbon contents are applied to open and closed forest).
-Soil emissions are calculated as the difference of soil organic carbon in forest land and soil organic carbon in the replacing landuse where this difference is projected as emissions over 20 years as suggested by the FCPF Guiance Note on accounting of legacy emissions/removals v1.
+Soil emissions are calculated as the difference of soil organic carbon in forest land and soil organic carbon in the replacing landuse after 20 years as suggested by IPCC.
+Ghana accounts for committed emissions, meaning the SOC emissions are not projected over 20 years but accounted as emission in the year of deforestation for the sake of transparency.
 Finally, the gross emission factor is converted into a net emission factor by subtracting the weighted post-deforestation carbon contents in landuses replacing forest land, which varies between 51.3 - 63.2 tCO2/ha depending on the vegetation zone.